Developing Graph Train

 It was very important for the game that the graph plotting was fast and flexible, so it would update as you type and also allowed basically any function to be input.
 To ensure it was flexible (and to save us a lot of hassle), we used a library to parse the maths expressions.
 This gave us a function as an output, which we could then put whatever numbers we want into.
 Performance also wasn't much of an issue as computers are fast enough to handle graph plotting quite adequately.

 As for actually drawing them, I first followed a tutorial which involed creating various different gameobjects and transforming them so they would form a line.
 Later, I figured out that LineRenderer existed and made this so much easier.
 We would simply pass in 100 values into the equation, convert them to co-ordinates and pass it into the LineRenderer.
-Getting everything to display properly took a bit of tweaking but eventually it all worked and graphs were being plotted.
-Then, once input was working, graphs could be plotted!
+Getting everything to display properly took a bit of tweaking but eventually it all worked and we could plot graphs.
+Then, once input was working, any graph the user input could be plotted!
 This was a huge milestone for the project and meant it actually felt feasible.
 This took until about the end of the first week.

 There was still plenty of work to be done on graph plotting.
 Mapping the track asset to the curve was fairly simple with the LineRenderer, although did still take a few hours to fix (as usual).
 Also, when functions went out of bounds there needed to be a point on the edge so that the graph would draw to the edge and the train could connect to it.
 This was done with linear interpolation as it made it much easier and was barely noticeable.